The heat kernel of the asymmetric quantum Rabi model: Proof of the heat kernel formula

+for arbitrary $N \in \Z_{\geq 1}$.
+To do this we have to consider both the scalar and matrix-valued part of the heat kernel by separate.
+In the case of the AQRM, the scalar value part is identical to that of the QRM (and is evaluated by Gaussian integration) but the matrix-value part requires a different method for the computations.
+Once the $N$-th power kernel is computed in an elementary way, the sum defining the heat kernel is rearranged by using the commutation structure of the matrices involved in the Hamiltonian, in a way that resembles a Riemann-sum (see \eqref{eq:limitfirst}).
+However, it cannot be evaluated directly as a Riemann integral due to oscillation of the signs in the summands.

+To overcome this problem, we use the Fourier transform in finite groups $\Z_2^k$, for $k\geq 1$ (see e.g. \cite{Cecc2008}).
+In particular, using Parseval formula it is possible to control the oscillation of the sign in the dual stage with respect to certain $\Z_2$-vector invariant.
+This step may be interpreted as a transformation into a type of radial functions (see the comments following Def.
+3.6 in \cite{RW2020hk}).
+For the AQRM, the Fourier analysis is considerably more complicated than the case of the QRM since intermediate expressions cannot be computed directly.

+Once the oscillation of the signs is controlled, it remains to transform certain expression (given in terms of groups $\Z_2^k$) into iterated integrals using a standard Riemann-Stieltjes method and transform the limit expression into a Riemann-type sum (see \eqref{eq:secondlimit}) that can be evaluated in a straightforward way completing the computation of the heat kernel.

-\section{Hamiltonian factorization and initial considerations}
+\subsection{Hamiltonian factorization and initial considerations}

 The main tool behind the computation of the heat kernel of the AQRM is the Trotter-Kato formula (see e.g \cite{Calin2011,Kato1978}, also known as Trotter formula).
-The first step is to write the Hamiltonian $\HRabi{\e}$ as the sum of two simpler Hamiltonians whose heat kernels can be easily computed.
-It is immediate to see that we can write
+First, we write the Hamiltonian $\HRabi{\e}$ as the sum of two simpler Hamiltonians whose heat kernels can be easily computed.
+It is then immediate that